 Over more than two decades presenting the weather on One News, Jim Hickey kept the nation informed of the wind, rain and sunshine they could expect.
 In this documentary he explains how forecasts are done, and looks at some stranger meteorological phenomena.
 Among them are Christchurch's infamous behaviour-altering nor’wester, Wellington's persistent wind and Auckland tendency for "four seasons in one day".
 He checks out some of the country’s more extreme weather events too, including interviewing a tornado survivor and finding answers on climate change.

-Award-winning actor Robyn Malcolm has become one of our most loved performers, and been voted New Zealand’s sexiest woman two years in a row.
+Award-winning actor Robyn Malcolm has become one of New Zealand's most beloved performers.
+She has also been voted New Zealand’s sexiest woman two years in a row.
 Since joining the cast of Shortland Street in 1994, Malcolm has played a diverse range of gritty characters.
-Her TV credits include the tele-feature Clare, Mercy Peak, Serial Killers, Shark in the Park, and her award-winning role as matriarch Cheryl West in the TV3 hit Outrageous Fortune.
-Malcolm's film acting credits include Perfect Strangers, Absent Without Leave, The Lord of the Rings: The Two Towers, and The Lovely Bones.
+Her TV credits include the tele-feature Clare, Serial Killers, Shark in the Park, and her award-winning role as matriarch Cheryl West in classic series Outrageous Fortune.

 Regular Māori programmes started on TVNZ in 1980 with Koha, a weekly, 30 minute programme broadcast in English.
 It was the first regular Māori programme shown in primetime.
 This episode gets two unique perspectives on the milestone Te Māori exhibition of Māori art.
 It interviews "American tangata whenua": noted Iroquois artist Peter Jemison, and John Kaaho (Tuhoe), security guard for the exhibition at New York's Metropolitan Museum of Art.
 Te Māori toured the United States in 1984 and opened up a world of Māori taonga to international audiences.